 The definition of street art entails a strong element of subjectivity, for instance as to its aesthetics.
 To me, any tag or graffiti works created on the public scene do not necessarily qualify to street art.
 While I remain very open as to the multiple forms and vectors of street art, I need to encounter a sense of aesthetics in artwork to feel moved.

 Street art is everywhere in Athens, particularly in Psyri, Exarchia and Kerameikos neighborhoods.
-WD aka Wild Drawing, Bleeps.gr and Sonke count amongst the most prominent and my personal favourites artists active in the Hellenic capital.
+WD aka Wild Drawing, Bleeps.gr, the Krah and Sonke count amongst the most prominent and my personal favourites artists active in the Hellenic capital.
 I found often smudged works in Athens’ streets.
 It does not take long until fresh pieces of street art get spoilt or simply deleted, illustrating the fragile fate of street art.